An Output-Polynomial Time Algorithm to Determine all Supported Efficient Solutions for Multi-Objective Integer Network

-The same reduction that is used in the proof of~\Cref{lem:mosp} given in~\cite{Boekler2017} can be extended to show that the MOSP$^{\mathrm{Fin}}_{\mathcal{X}}$ is also $\mathbf{co}$-$\mathbf{NP}$-hard and thus there cannot exist an output-polynomial time algorithm to determine all efficient solutions for the MOSP.
+The same reduction that is used in the proof of~\Cref{lem:mosp} given in~\cite{Boekler2017} can be extended to show that the \ref{eq:MOSP}$^{\mathrm{Fin}}_{\mathcal{X}}$ is also $\mathbf{co}$-$\mathbf{NP}$-hard and thus there cannot exist an output-polynomial time algorithm to determine all efficient solutions for the \ref{eq:MOSP}.
 However, we have to adjust the costs of some weights.
-In~\Cref{fig:proof-fritz} an example of the reduction is given, which is similar to the one used in the proof in~\cite{Boekler2017} in order to show the following Lemma.
+In~\Cref{fig:proof-fritz}, an example of the reduction is given, similar to the one used in the proof in~\cite{Boekler2017} to show the following Lemma.
 For the sake of simplicity, we do not give a formal proof here.
-For more details we refer to~\cite{Boekler2017}.
+For more details, we refer to~\cite{Boekler2017}.

 \tikzstyle{svertex}=[circle,fill=black,draw=black,minimum size=5pt,inner sep=0] \tikzstyle{wvertex}=[circle,fill=white,draw=white,minimum size=8pt,inner sep=0]